MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 ## View adaptors

 A view adaptor produces a view over a range.
-The range being viewed is not changed.
+The range being viewed isn't changed.
 A view doesn't own any elements.
 It allows you to iterate over the underlying range, but using customized behavior that you specify.

 In the example above, the first view acts like an iterator that only provides the elements of `input` that are divisible by three.
 The other view acts like an iterator that takes the elements divisible by three, and provides their square.